BeastEngine/BeastEngine/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-BeastEngine is a C++17 game engine created with 2D Action-RPG games in mind.
+BeastEngine is a C++20 game engine created with 2D Action-RPG games in mind.
+It's a hobby project developed out of interest in game engines.

 ### Motivation

-I've always been passionate about game engines, and that's why I am creating my own from scratch.
-I have already been working on a game engine before, but I didn't have a clear vision on how to build it and eventually it became a playground for discovering `OpenGL` aspects, and rendering in general.
-I no longer work on it, but you can find this project [here](https://bitbucket.org/bearengine/bearenginegraphics/src/master/).
+I have been passionate about game engines since I stared programming.
+I quickly started creating my own game engine, with hopes of making something great.
+Quickly though, I realized I didn't have a clear vision on how to build it, and it eventually became a playground for experimenting with `OpenGL`, rendering, animations, and other aspects of game engine development.
+Although I haven't worked on it for a couple of years now, the project is still available online and can be found [here](https://bitbucket.org/bearengine/bearenginegraphics/src/master/).

+The current incarnation of BeastEngine is a spiritual successor of the previous project - this time with much smaller ambitions.
+I'm creating it for fun, without any specific milestones or goals.
+I jump in and out of the codebase whenever I feel like it.

 ### Supported Platforms
-Currently, the project has only been built and tested on:

- - Windows 10 + MSVC
+As I work on Windows, naturally the project currently only supports Windows.

 <!-- GETTING STARTED -->
 ## Building The Project

+### Prerequisites

+In order to build the project locally, you need a couple of things:

+ * C++20-compatible MSVC compiler
+ * CMake
+ * Conan package manager

+For making the development easier.
+# TODO: Write about BeastSDK, Python12, PIPX and that Cmake and conan come bundled with SDK.

 This project is based on the [BasicCppSetup](https://github.com/ComaszTyrulik/BasicCppSetup).
 Please refer to the [`Getting Started`](https://github.com/ComaszTyrulik/BasicCppSetup#getting-started) section of the `BasicCppSetup` project to find out how to build the `BeastEngine`.

 ### Additional Info